 Or, add milk and sliced bananas for an instant breakfast cereal.
-Eat a handful of granola as an afternoon snack when you're on the go.
+Granola also makes a great on-the-go snack between meals!

 What kind of oats to use

-The best oats to use for this granola are old fashioned oats.
+The best oats to use are old fashioned oats.
 They have the perfect texture and thickness, and are (in my opinion) a great all-around oat to keep on hand in your pantry.

-Quick cook oats are thinner and more powdery than old fashioned oats, so your texture will be a little different as well.
+Quick cook oats are thinner and more powdery than old fashioned oats, so the texture of your granola will turn out a little different than pictured.

-On the other than, steel cut oats will take longer to cook than old fashioned oats.
+Steel cut oats take longer to cook than old fashioned oats.
 I have not tested steel cut oats with this recipe, so I can't say for sure how it would turn out.
 If you give it a try, let us know in the comments below!

 Baking your peanut butter and honey granola for 30 minutes will get you a crunchy granola with a little bit of chewiness.